JNRowe/bleeter/doc/faq.rst

 or e17_ notification systems support the ``actions`` capability that is required for adding buttons to notifications,

-The only ways around this are to find another client, install another notification daemon or just read the tweets and refer to twitter.com when you wish to interact.
+The only workarounds for this are to find another client, install another notification daemon or just read the tweets and refer to twitter_ when you wish to interact.

 See `capabilities testing`_ for a method to check your notification systems support.